huapohen/general_parking_slot_detection/README.md

  ![image](https://github.com/huapohen/general_parking_slot_detection/blob/master/dataset/pairable/9.jpg)
  ![image](https://github.com/huapohen/general_parking_slot_detection/blob/master/dataset/pairable/3.jpg)
  the mAP is calculated by setting the threshold confidence to 0.
  However, I do not open the strict limited condition.
 Later, I open the limited condition in dataset/process.py->match_marking_points(),  the mAP is a slight decline.
-What's more, we can switch the major metric fromt mAP to Recall.
+What's more, we can transform the major metric from mAP to Recall.